ivan-tkatchev/tab/README.md

 Structures can be composed together in complex ways.
 So, for example, you cannot mix integers and strings in an array, but you can store pairs of strings and integers.
 (A pair is a tuple of two elements.)

-When output, each element of an array, map or sequence is output on its own line, even when nested inside some other structure.
+When outputing, each element of an array, map or sequence is printed on its own line, even when nested inside some other structure.
 The elements of a tuple are printed separated by a tab character, `\t`.

 (So, for example, a printed sequence of arrays of strings looks exactly the same as a sequence of strings.)